sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

       :width: 60%

-Step 6 : Create Databricks Connection in Fire Insights
+Step 4 : Create Databricks Connection in Fire Insights
 ^^^^^^^^^^^^^^

 The connection can be created by the **Administrator** under **Administration/Global Connections**.
 These connections are available for everyone to use.
 It can also be created by any user with their Application.
 In this case, it is only available to the Application and its users.

 Refer the below table for more details on parameter settings:

+GENERAL Tab :

 .. list-table::
-   :widths: 25 25 50
+   :widths: 10 20 20
    :header-rows: 1

    * - Title